 Hello, my name is Maria and I’m obsessed by food markets.
-If you are a foodie too strolling through Rue Cler and Rue de Buci is an experience for the soul.
+If you are a foodie too, strolling through Rue Cler and Rue de Buci is food for the soul.
 They are two of the best food markets in Paris.
+This blog post will tell you why you should seek these out.

 So, we take picking the correct cheese for our supper to a deeper, more considered level.

-I find myself staring at the choice in a dream-like state.
+I find myself staring at the choice in a daze.
+How do you make a decision?
 Fortunately, Andy has his intellect switched on and a choice is made.

 These potatoes are quite heavenly and fondant in style as they are cooked at the bottom of a rotisserie oven in the buttery chicken juices.
 Large scoop please…